IBM-MIL/MILHorizontalCollectionView/README.md

 <br>
 ## Requirements
-* MILHorizontalCollectionViewController has only been tested to work with iOS 9+ and Xcode 7.1.1
+* MILHorizontalCollectionView has only been tested to work with iOS 9+ and Xcode 7.1.1

 ## Author